cselab/corpuscles/README.md

 ![red cell](img/rbc/sde/Da-0.358.png)\

 # Introduction
-This is a C library to resolve the elastic energy and force of a membrane surface, which is represented by an unstructured triangulated mesh.
+Corpuscles is a C library to resolve the elastic energy and force of a membrane surface, which is represented by an unstructured triangulated mesh.
 It also simulates transformations between different configurations/shapes of a closed membrane by a minimization procedure